 "It’s natural that when you’re adjusting to a new set of independence and responsibilities, you forget some things you were taught," says Chanelle Coble-Sadaphal, MD, an adolescent pediatrician who works with college-age people at Hassenfeld Children’s Hospital at NYU Langone.
 "And really, it’s a time to learn what it is you need, and how to make those choices for yourself."

 It's okay if you have questions about your how to be an adult, but your health is super important to ensuring you have a positive college experience.
-Ahead are seven pressing questions — from the "Freshman 15" to how to deal with homesickness — that you may have now or at some point along the way, with answers from experts.
+Ahead are seven pressing issues — from the "Freshman 15" to how to deal with homesickness — with answers from experts.
 And for everything else, just call the people who raised you, or your resident assistant.